ooni/probe-cli/docs/design/dd-003-step-by-step.md

 #### Issue #3: DRY pressure

-Before, I said that saving traces seems difficult.
+Before, I said that saving traces seems complicated.
 That is not entirely true.
-Depending on the extent that we are willing to suffer the pain of spelling out each operation, we can really observe everything.
+Depending on the extent to which we are willing to suffer the pain of spelling out each operation, we can observe everything.

 For example, just combining code we \~already have in tree, we obtain: